userspace-xdp/userspace-xdp/bench/paper.md

 ![xdp_hash_sum](xdp_hash_sum/ipackets.png)

 - How complex will make the kernel eBPF program to be slowr than userspace eBPF program?
 - What's the difference between ubpf jit and llvm jit?
 - What's the difference if we use SIMD instructions in userspace?

+Results: A hash function that would take about 40ns to exec in kernel eBPF or ubpf will be reduce to 5-10ns in userspace eBPF with SIMD instructions.
+This can overwin the performance gap between kernel and userspace.

 ### Inline maps - can work